IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 For your convenience the following post-deployment setup tasks have been automated:

-- CPFS - OCP Ingress certificate is used for better SSL trusting.
+- CPFS - OpenSearch cpadmin user added as admin.
 - Zen - Users and Groups added.
 - Zen - Administrative group is given all available privileges from all pillars.
 - Zen - Regular groups are given developer privileges from all pillars.